zammad/zammad-documentation/appendix/single-sign-on.rst

          :align: center
          :alt: Adding Zammad as a single sign-on site in the Firefox about:config menu

          Enter ``about:config`` in the address bar to access advanced settings in Firefox.

 Troubleshooting
 ---------------

 * Are all relevant FQDNs/hostnames reachable
-  from your Active Directory and Zammad servers (including each other’s)?
+  from your Active Directory and Zammad servers (including each other's)?
 * Are the system clocks of your Active Directory and Zammad servers synchronized within five minutes of each other?
   (Kerberos is a time-sensitive protocol.)